ofajs/ofa-v4-docs/docs/en/docs/get-started/example-event.md

 </html>
 ```

-These examples demonstrate the usage of click events, mouseover events, and keyboard key events respectively.
-You can try copying these code snippets into an HTML file and run it in a browser to see the effects.
+These examples demonstrate the usage of click events, mouse hover events, and keyboard key events.
+You can try copying these codes into an HTML file and running it in a browser to see the result.

-For a complete list of available events, you can refer to [Web Events](https://developer.mozilla.org/en-US/docs/Web/Events).
+Refer to [Web Events](https://developer.mozilla.org/en-US/docs/Web/Events) for a complete list of all available events.